Source: Pixabay

 As of late, I’m not so sure anymore.

 Outside of this blog, I’ve written barely anything over the past eighteen months.
 Tweaked a flash fiction and wrote a few poems but not much else.
 The well, it seems, has run dry.
 Or maybe I just don’t want to write anymore.
-I’m not sure but I seem to be a having a mid-writer’s crisis or something.
+I’m not sure but I seem to be a having a mid-life-writer’s crisis or something.
 Any of you take an extended period of time away from your writing?
 Is this normal?

 That said, I can’t help but think about the possibility of going home again – maybe for good.
 Maybe all that running/moving around the country I’ve posted about was a lot like Forrest Gump’s three-year run: to purge some emotions, to run away from some problems and to heal with time.

 Planning the trip, everything fell into place, as if it was meant to be.
 So I ask myself: can I truly go home again?
 Or is this another ‘geographic cure’?
-Or have I come full circle and it’s time to go home?
-I hope I’ll have some answers on my trip or when I get back.
-Will I miss CA?
-Not sure.
-Wildfires have been fairly nasty and the smoke is making it hard to get on with daily activities.
-I actually miss the rain back home, a good soaking.
+Or have I come full circle and now it’s time to go home and be who I’ve become in all the running?
+I hope to find some answers on my trip or when I get back.
+I actually miss the way it rains back home, a good soaking in a strong storm.
 Maybe getting back to a place, a culture if you will, that’s familiar, will become my muse and the writing floodgates will open once again.
-Maybe I needed to have all those adventures before settling down into a more quiet life.
-Maybe.
-Lots of maybes hanging in the air right now.
+Maybe I needed to have all those adventures before settling down into a more quiet life (read: lessons learned along a bumpy road of life).

 Melody Warnick wrote in her book, This Is Where You Belong, “The Melody I was in Virginia would not, fingers crossed, turn out to be the Melody I was in Texas.”
-I’m becoming more comfortable with the idea that I have come full circle within and the person I was when all this running/moving started is not the person I am now.
+I am more comfortable with the idea that I have come full circle within and the person I was when all this running/moving started is not the person I am now.
 Growth.
 Maturity.
 Healing.
 Writing.
 They all do wonders for the spirit.
 Wisdom gained only by the experience of having lived it.

 Can we truly go home again?
 Come full circle?
 I’m beginning to believe it is possible.